Callum Stewart

-Callum Stewart (born 14 December 2001) is an English professional footballer who plays for Brackley Town, on loan from Shrewsbury Town, as a forward.
+Callum Stewart (born 14 December 2001) is an English professional footballer who plays as a forward for Kidderminster Harriers, on loan from club Shrewsbury Town.

 Career

 Stewart was born in Leamington Spa, growing up in the town and playing for local club Leamington at youth level.
 After playing for Coventry Sphinx, he re-signed for Leamington in July 2023.
 Stewart signed for Shrewsbury Town in January 2025, turning professional and giving up his day job, with Stewart saying he had to "adapt" to the challenge of playing at a higher level.

 On 14 October 2025, he joined National League club Brackley Town on loan until January 2026.
+Brackley had been monitoring Stewart for some time prior to his signing.
+In March 2026, he returned to the National League on loan, joining Aldershot Town for the remainder of the season.

+On 7 August 2026, the eve of the new season, he joined newly promoted National League side Kidderminster Harriers on loan until November.